mmuller88/mmblog/content/sst-nextjs-s3-picture-uploader/index.md

 BTW. for faster development you could also run locally with `npm run dev` but make sure to load your AWS CLI credentials before which allowing access to the S3 Bucket.

-Thanks to [Markus Winkler](https://unsplash.com/@markuswinkler) for the useful Server Component https://ethanmick.com/how-to-upload-a-file-in-next-js-13-app-directory/ which helped a lot to develop the picture uploader that far.

 ## Conclusion

-I'm still super flashed how nicely SST is orchastrating frontend with backend.
+I'm still super flashed how nicely SST is orchestrating frontend with backend.
 In this post I described how you can start with SST and how to create an S3 picture uploader.
 I hope you learned something new.
-If you liked my post or want to correct me please reacht out to me :).
+If you liked my post or want to correct me please reach out to me :).

 I am passionate about contributing to Open Source projects.
 You can find many of my projects on [GitHub](https://github.com/mmuller88) that you can already benefit from.